Wright-Fisher diffusion with negative mutation rates: Acknowledgments

-I thank David Aldous, Zhen-Qing Chen, Michel Ledoux, and Jon Wellner for very useful discussions.
+I thank David Aldous, Zhen-Qing Chen, Michel Le\-doux and Jon Wellner for very useful discussions.
 I thank the anonymous referee for a thorough review which led to a significant improvement of the article.